 All music by Snack Family

-Recorded by Ben Lamdin Feb '13 at Fish Market Studio, London
+Recorded by Ben Lamdin at The Fish Market Studio, London

 Mixed by Alex Bonney & Snack Family